mounikagollu1996/react-rest-countries/README.md

- preview for the REST Countries API with color theme switcher coding challenge.
+ preview for the REST Countries API with color theme switcher.

 **To do this challenge, you need a good understanding of JavaScript.**